inveniosoftware/docs-invenio-ils/docs/releases/version5/upgrade.md

 !!! info "Python 3.9 end-of-life"
     Official support for Python 3.9 will end on October 31, 2025.
     See the [official Python version status page](https://devguide.python.org/versions/) for more information.
-    Future releases of InvenioRDM will require a more recent Python version.
+    Future releases of InvenioILS will require a more recent Python version.

 The minimum required OpenSearch version is now **v2.12**.
 See [below](#opensearch-version) on how to upgrade older versions.